 Well, first off, let me tell you how difficult it is to find quotes by prominent Canadian business leaders!
 When I type “famous Canadian quotes” into Google, the first result it serves up is called, “100 Great Canadian Quotes” published by Reader’s Digest.
 At a glance you’ll see, quite head-shakingly considering this is a very Canadian source, that none of the quotes are uttered, written, or come from actual Canadians.
 So, it seems, our representation is being written by famous Americans and Brits.

 But I will not be deterred.
 And if I’ve piqued your curiosity as well through this, I’ve decided to make it a little easier.
-Here is my list, which will be updated weekly.
+Here is my list, which we update frequently.

 “I don’t look at myself as a leader.
 I do look at myself as part of a community.”

-~ Don Tapscott, Currently 72 years old, he is a Canadian business executive, author, consultant and speaker, who specializes in business strategy, organizational transformation and the role of technology in business and society.
+~ Don Tapscott.
+Dan is a Canadian business executive, author, consultant and speaker, who specializes in business strategy, organizational transformation and the role of technology in business and society.
 He is the CEO of the Tapscott Group and the co-founder and Executive Chairman of the Blockchain Research Institute.

 “Say yes to the opportunities that life is offering.”